Lung Cancer Signs and Symptoms

 What will happen next?

 - Your GP will examine you.
-Make a list of your symptoms so you don't forget anything.
+If you can write down your symptoms it will help you remember.

-- Your GP should arrange for you to have a chest x-ray.
+- Your GP may arrange for you to have a chest x-ray.

 - Your GP will talk through the results with you.